skupperproject/refdog/input/resources/link.md

 <section>

-A site-to-site communication channel.
+A channel for communication between sites.
 Links serve as a transport for application connections and requests.
 A set of linked sites constitute a network.

 **Note:** Links are not usually created directly.
 Instead, you typically use an [access token][token] to obtain a link.